LitlGrrnMan/UBPortsPinePhnInstall-Termux/README.md

-# PinePhone64 Install Scripts
+# PinePhone64 Install Scripts for use with Termux Android App

-Project was started to make it quick and easy to install images on the PinePhone64
+Project was started to make it quick and easy to install images on the PinePhone64.
+I started my developing endevors using Termux and I still have way more phones than computers.
+So here's my attempt at making this script work with Termux.

 # Roadmap